antirotor/avalon-unreal-integration/README.md

 ## How does this work

 Plugin is creating basic menu items in **Window/Avalon** section  of Unreal Editor main menu.
-Clicking on those menu items is calling callbacks that are declared in c++ but needs to be implemented during Unreal Editor startup in `init_unreal.py`.
+Clicking on those menu items is calling callbacks that are declared in c++ but needs to be implemented during Unreal Editor startup in `Plugins/Avalon/Content/Python/init_unreal.py` - this should be executed by Unreal Editor automatically.